scipy-conference/scipy_proceedings/papers/bryan_weber/bryan_weber.rst

 engine-relevant conditions, including shock tubes and rapid compression machines (RCMs).

-An RCM is typically designed with one or two pistons that rapidly compress a homogeneous fuel and oxidizer mixture inside a reactor.
-After the end of compression (EOC), the piston(s) is (are) locked in place, creating a constant volume reactor.
+An RCM is typically designed with one or two pistons that rapidly compress a homogeneous fuel and oxidizer mixture inside a reaction chamber.
+After the end of compression (EOC), the piston(s) is (are) locked in place, creating a constant volume reaction chamber.
 The primary diagnostic in most RCM experiments is the pressure measured as a function of time in the reaction chamber.
 This pressure trace is then processed to extract the ignition delay.

 In this work, the design and operation of a software package to process the pressure data collected from RCMs is described.
 This package, called UConnRCMPy :cite:`Weber2016`, is designed to enable